Compare Home Insurance Quotes: Rates Start at $74

 • What’s the best home insurance comparison platform?

-We’ve researched nearly every insurance comparison platform and found that Insurify, Compare.com, and Jerry are three of the best choices.
+We’ve researched nearly every insurance comparison platform and found that Insurify, Compare.com, and The Zebra are three of the best choices.
 Each one works with dozens of well-known insurers and offers you real rates for your next policy.

 • Why are homeowners insurance quotes so expensive?